esphome/esphome-docs/components/sensor/xiaomi_cgg1.rst

 Setting Up Devices
 ------------------

-To set up Xiaomi ClearGrass devices you first need to find their MAC Address so that ESPHome can identify them.
-So first, create a simple configuration without any ``xiaomi_cleargrass`` entries like so:
+To set up Xiaomi CGG1 devices you first need to find their MAC Address so that ESPHome can identify them.
+So first, create a simple configuration without any ``xiaomi_cgg1`` entries like so:

 .. code-block:: yaml